texel-sensei/CM3D2.AutoTranslate/README.md

 # CM3D2.AutoTranslate
 This is a plugin for UnityInjector for CM3D2 that catches all untranslated text and uses a machine translator to translate it.
 The result replaces then the ingame text.
-You can find the support thread in the Honfire forum [here](http://www.hongfire.com/forum/forum/hentai-lair/hf-modding-translation/custom-maid-3d-2-mods/5756478-plugin-automatic-google-translate-v1-1-0).
+You can find the support thread in the Hongfire forum [here](http://www.hongfire.com/forum/forum/hentai-lair/hf-modding-translation/custom-maid-3d-2-mods/5756478-plugin-automatic-google-translate-v1-1-0).

 ## Json Interface
 The plugin provides an tcp interface to provide your own translation support.
-Your translation program should listen for an tcp connection (default port: 9586).
+Your translation program should listen for a TCP connection (default port: 9586).
 All translation requests are sent over one connection.
 A packet consists of a 4 byte integer (in network byteorder) followed by a JSON string.
 The integer contains the size of the JSON string in bytes.
 The JSON can contain the following fields: